feathers-plus/docs/source/v1/feathers-vuex/auth-module.md

 {
   accessToken: undefined, // The JWT
   payload: undefined, // The JWT payload

+  // entityIdField is only in v1.7.0-pre.41 or later
-  entityIdField: 'userId', // The property in the payload storing the user id - only in v1.7.0-pre.41 or later
+  entityIdField: 'userId', // The property in the payload storing the user id

   isAuthenticatePending: false,
   isLogoutPending: false,